PaloAltoNetworks/prisma-cloud-docs/api/descriptions/registry/get_registry_progress.md

 > **Important:**
 - If you use on-demand scan related parameters such as `registry`, `repo`, or `tag` but set the query parameter `onDemand` to `false`, you'll get an empty response.
-- If you view the on-demand scan result once, you won't be able to view the result again unless you initiate another on-demand scan.
+- If you view the on-demand scan result once and try to retrieve the progress again, you will get an empty response unless you initiate another on-demand scan.